FlankaLanka/MessageAI/memory-bank/activeContext.md

 - ✅ **NEW**: Professional Group UI - Modern centered modal with profile pictures, online status, admin badges, and member count
 - ✅ **NEW**: Enhanced Group Management - Clickable members with profile navigation and proper admin indicators
 - ✅ **NEW**: Responsive Group Modal - Works on all screen sizes with proper scrolling and touch targets
-- 🐛 **KNOWN BUG**: Voice Transcription - Voice message transcription not working properly
+- ✅ **FIXED**: Voice Message AI Analysis - Voice message translations now include full AI analysis with intent, tone, topic, and entities
+- ✅ **FIXED**: Conversation Context Unification - Both text and voice messages now contribute to the same conversation context for better RAG translations
 - ✅ Responsive UI that works on all devices
 - ✅ State management with Zustand
 - ✅ TypeScript type safety throughout